delisimedia/Scriptoria/README.md

 ## Key Features

-*   **🤖 AI-Powered Caption Processing:** Utilize the embedded Gemini API to transform raw, timecoded caption files into clean, readable text formatted with Scriptoria's syntax.
-The tool includes default prompts optimized for interviews, and allows you to **create, save, and manage your own custom prompts** for any project.
+*   **Re-format captions to readable paragraph form** Utilize the embedded Gemini API or use the provided prompt to transform raw, timecoded caption files into clean, readable text formatted with Scriptoria's syntax.
+The tool includes default prompts optimized for interviews, and allows you to **create, save, and manage your own custom prompts**
-*   **🎨 Thematic Highlighting:** Create up to 12 distinct **Themes**, each with its own color and hotkey.
+*   **Thematic Highlighting:** Create up to 12 distinct **Themes**, each with its own color and hotkey.
 Annotations can also be assigned **Secondary Themes** for more detailed categorization.
-*   **🏷️ Robust Tagging System:** Add an unlimited number of searchable tags (e.g., `#Strong-Closing-Line`, `#key-moment`) to any highlight for precise organization.
+*   **Robust Tagging System:** Add an unlimited number of searchable tags (e.g., `#Strong-Closing-Line`, `#key-moment`) to any highlight for precise organization.
-*   **⚙️ Preset System:** Save and load custom sets of Themes and Tags to maintain consistency across projects.
+*   **Preset System:** Save and load custom sets of Themes and Tags to maintain consistency across projects.
-*   **🌐 Interactive HTML Export:** Export your final, stylized transcript as a self-contained interactive HTML file.
-This export includes a functional navigation sidebar, search, and filtering, making it ideal for client reviews.
+*   **Interactive HTML Export:** Export your final, stylized transcript as a self-contained interactive HTML file.
-*   **🔍 Advanced Filtering:** Filter your entire transcript to show only relevant highlights.
-You can filter by one or more **Themes**, **Tags**, **Favorites**, or **Used/Unused** status.
+*   **Advanced Filtering:** Filter your entire transcript to show only relevant highlights.
-*   **✨ Intelligent Highlighting Engine:** Scriptoria features a robust system for managing highlights.
-When you modify or remove a portion of a highlight, it intelligently creates new, distinct annotations for the remaining parts, preserving all associated metadata like notes and tags.
-*   **🧠 Integrated AI Assistant:** Go deeper into your text.
-Highlight any passage in the transcript viewer and ask questions directly via an embedded Gemini API interface.
-Get quick summaries, explanations, historical context, or simplify complex language on the fly, without ever leaving the application.
+*   **Integrated Gemini Assistant:** Highlight any passage in the transcript viewer and ask questions directly via an embedded Gemini API interface.
+Or use it to completely assemble scripts for you.

 ## Who Is This For?